ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 ### 'Core' Team

-**There is no official core team.**
+**There is no official 'core' team.** While some people working on Ergo day-to-day are salaried, many are volunteers, collecting bounties or working on their own projects on top of Ergo.
+Core Marketing can include keen community members alongside salaried workers, and, similarly anyone with significant contributions to core repositories can be invited to Core Development chats without being an *employee*.

 ### Voting

-The Ergo Foundation members and officers discuss proposals on Discord before putting them to a formal vote on the ergo forum, where they can pass with a majority of voting members.
+The Ergo Foundation members and officers discuss proposals before putting them to a formal vote on the ergoforum, passed with a majority of voting members.

 Before taking from the foundation treasury, we will attempt to first Good Whale, DarkFund0, or suggest creating a Raffle if appropriate.